Poincar{\'e} series and linking of Legendrian knots: The case of non simple geodesics

 In other words, the selfintersections of each curve $\tilde{c}_i$ is made of double points\footnote{This will be referred as a simple selfintersection point.}; \item if $q_0=\tilde{c}_1(t)=\tilde{c}_2(s)$ for some $(t,s)\in[0,\ell_1)\times[0,\ell_2)$, then $q_0$ is neither a double point of $\tilde{c}_1$, nor of $\tilde{c}_2$. \end{itemize} Finally, if $\mathbf{c}_2$ (resp. $\mathbf{c}_1$) is trivial in $\pi_1(X)$, $T_0'$ (resp. $T_0$) can be taken equal to $0$ and\footnote{When $c_1$ and $c_2$ are distinct points, we can take $T_0=T_0'=0$ but we already treated this case in Lemma~\ref{l:constant}.} $T_0>0$ (resp. $T_0'> 0$) such that $\tilde{c}_1\cap c_2=\emptyset$ (resp. $\tilde{c}_2\cap c_1=\emptyset$). \end{prop}

 \begin{proof} Let us explain how to find $T_0$ and $T_0'$ with the above properties.
 The first point is clear and one only needs to discuss the two other items.
 We start by acting on $c_1$ (i.e. we will fix the range of $T_0$).
 We would like to remove all the selfintersections of the curve $c_1$ that correspond to points with multiplicity $>2$.
 We note that any such point $q_0$ of the curve $c_1$ is isolated in the sense that one can find some $r>0$ such that $B(q_0,r)$ contains no other selfintersection point of $c_1$.
-We would like to show that, applying the geodesic flow allow to remove any such point $q_0$ with multiplicity $>2$.
-We suppose by contradiction that, for every $n\geqslant 1$, one can find $0<T_n\leqslant\frac{1}{n}$ such that one can find three distinct points $(q_i^n,p_i^n)_{1\leqslant i\leqslant 3}$ on $\Sigma(c_1)$ with the property that $\Pi\circ\varphi^{-T_n}(q_i^n,p_i^n)=\tilde{q}_n$.
-One has $\tilde{q}_n\rightarrow q_0$.
-Without loss of generality, we can suppose that, for every $n\geqslant 1$, $q_i^n$ always belongs to the same geodesic branch of $c_1$ passing through $q_0$.
-As the three points are distinct, these correspond to three geodesic distinct branches $\gamma_i$.
-In particular, by construction, $d_g(q_i^n,\tilde{q}_n)=T_n$ is equal to the distance to each geodesic branch.
-Moreover, the point $\tilde{q}_n$ lies on the curve of points passing through $q_0$ which are at equal distance from $\gamma_1$ and $\gamma_2$.
-Similarly, it also belongs to the curve of points at equal distance from $\gamma_2$ and $\gamma_3$.
-As the three branches are distinct, this leads to a contradiction.
-Hence, picking $T_0>0$ small enough, we can transform any point of multiplicity $>2$ in a family of double points.
+By picking $T_0>0$ small enough and by applying the flow $\varphi^t$ to the curves $\Sigma(c_1)$ and $\Sigma(c_2)$, we can argue by contradiction to show that any point $q_0$ of multiplicity $>2$ can be transformed in a family of double points.
 By compactness, this allows to find some $\tilde{T}_0>0$ such that, for any $0<T_0,T_0'\leqslant\tilde{T}_0$, the second property holds for $\tilde{c}_1$ and $\tilde{c}_2$.

-It now remains to find some small enough $T_0'>0$ in order to verify the last property.
-We fix some $T_0>0$ so that the curve $\tilde{c}_1(t)$ has only simple selfintersection points.
+We now fix some $T_0>0$ so that the curve $\tilde{c}_1(t)$ has only simple selfintersection points.
 Taking $T_0'>0$ small enough, we saw that the curve $\tilde{c}_2$ has also only simple selfintersection points that correspond to the perturbation of selfintersection points of the initial curve $c_2$.
 Then, one can verify that, by eventually taking $T_0'>0$ slightly smaller in a way that depends on $\tilde{c}_1$ (thus on $T_0$), none of these new self intersection points belong to the curve $\tilde{c}_1$ and $\tilde{c}_2$ does not intersect the selfintersection points of $\tilde{c}_1$.
 We note that, when $\mathbf{c}_2$ is a trivial homotopy class, one can in fact take $T_0'=0$ (but not $T_0=0$ in general) as we can choose $T_0>0$ such that $c_2\notin\tilde{c}_1$. \end{proof}